Indigitous/godtools-web/README.md

 Travis CI will pick up any commit to master, build the project and push the built version of the site to S3 if successful.
 Travis CI will also run a job once per day to ensure translation updates are pushed to the site even when no code changes occur.

-If you want to update the locale files and deploy the Middleman app in one command then you may use the custom rake task: `bundle exec rake deploy`
+If you want to update the locale files and deploy the Middleman app in one command then you may manually invoke the [Travis build](https://travis-ci.org/Indigitous/godtools-web)

 ### Updating the Translation Strings from the GodTools API